JackSzwergold/Writing/memories/Big Wheel Gets Stolen.md

 I was more than half way down the alley in no time, and slowed down a bit.
 I could hear the old lady and Howie and his friend shout and scream behind me, but that wasn’t my concern at that moment.
 As I moved close to the way and slowly walked down the last few steps of the driveway, that’s when I saw it: The Big Wheel itself.

-It was in good shape and sitting just outside of the swung open wooden door of the shack or garage the guy lived in.
-While nobody saw me sneaking up, to get the Big Wheel I definitely need to run somewhere in front of that open door.
+It was in good shape and sitting just outside of the swung open wooden door of the shack they all lived in.
+While nobody—except that old lady—saw me sneaking up, to get the Big Wheel I needed to basically run in front of that open door, grab it and get out.

-So I calmed down, walked slowly towards the Big Wheel, got it by the handles, and barely peeked into the shack they all lived in.
-I saw the kids and I saw what looked like a sheet draped over a bed or couch.
-The second I grabbed the Big Wheel, the kids turned around and saw me and shouted “Hey!” so I stopped rolling it and picked it up by the front handles and started running back down the alley.
+So I took a few deep breaths, walked slowly towards the Big Wheel, grabbed it by the handles, and quickly peeked into the shack they all lived in as I pushed it towards the driveway.
+I could see the kids and I saw what looked like a sheet draped over a bed or couch.
+The kids didn’t initially notice me, but the second I grabbed the Big Wheel, the kids turned around, saw me and shouted “Hey!” so I stopped rolling it and picked it up by the front fork and started running back down the alley.

-I could still hear the kids shouting behind me, but was more worried about what was in front of me: That screaming old lady.
+I could hear the kids shouting as they chased after me, but was more worried about what was in front of me: That screaming old lady.
 Howie and his friend saw me and shouted at me, “Okay!
 Come on!” and all that.

-The old lady turned around to see me running down the driveway and just exclaimed, “Oh!” paused and then we knew what was coming next: A bucket full of water or whatever.
+The old lady turned her head to see me running down the driveway and just exclaimed, “Oh!?!” paused, ducked inside and then we knew what was coming next: A bucket full of water or whatever the hell she had

 I ran harder with the drug dealers kids behind me trying to catch up.
 Just as I got past the area just beneath the old lady’s window, I could here the sound of a bucket being dumped.
 But it missed me.